core-wg/resource-directory/draft-ietf-core-resource-directory.md

   Limited Link Format that's the uncontested subset of Link Format
 * Acknowledging the -17 version as part of the draft
 * Move "Read endpoint links" operation to future specification like PATCH
-* Demote links-json to an informative reference
+* Demote links-json to an informative reference, and removed them from exchange examples
 * Reshuffling of sections: Move additional operations and endpoint lookup back from appendix
 * Lookup inteface tightened to not imply applicability for non link-format